-In the Entity Monitoring column, Session Manager shows that there is 1 alarm out of the 14 Entities defined in the shared test environment.
+In the Entity Monitoring Column, Session Manager shows that there are 0 (zero) alarms out of the 8 Entities defined in the shared test environment.

-Step 3 - Clicking on the 1/14 entry (shown above) in the Entity Monitoring column, results in the following display:
+Step 3 - Clicking on the 0/8 entry (shown above) in the Entity Monitoring column, results in the following display:

-Note - The SBCE-Toll Free Entity from the list of monitored entities above.
+Note the SBC1 Entity from the list of monitored entities above.
 The Reason Code column indicates that Session Manager has received a SIP 405 Method Not Allowed response to the SIP OPTIONS it generated.
 This response is sufficient for SIP Link Monitoring to consider the link up.
 Also note that the Avaya SBCE sends the Session Manager generated OPTIONS on to the AT&T IPTF Border Element, and it is the AT&T Border Element that is generating the 405 response, and the Avaya SBCE sends it back to Session Manager.

-Another useful tool is to select System Tools $\rightarrow$ Call Routing Test (not shown) from the left-hand menu.
+Another useful tool is to select System Tools \rightarrow Call Routing Test (not shown) from the left hand menu.
 This tool allows specific call criteria to be entered, and the simulated routing of this call through Session Manager is then verified.